 Take a free mock theory test case study.

 Can I go back to any questions I haven’t answered?

 Yes, you can, as long as you still have time left within the designated 57 minutes.
 If you have missed any questions the computer will prompt you to return to them.
 As you progress through the test you can ‘flag’ any questions you want to re-visit and by clicking the ‘review’ button, all of these flagged questions will be highlighted.
 If you have time at the end of the test it’s a good idea to check through your answers before finishing.

 What is the pass mark for the Driving Theory Test?

 Currently, the pass mark is 43.
 This is the same pass mark as the motorcycle theory test.

 What to Expect in the Hazard Perception Test

 Once you have completed the multiple-choice theory section of the test you will be given the option of a short break – it’s worth making the most of this to give your brain and eyes a rest.
 When you are ready to begin you will be given a set of instructions on how the video-based Hazard Perception Test works as well as the chance to practice using the click-based system.
 It is a good idea to make the most of this practice run to make sure you are comfortable with how to identify the oncoming hazards.

 You will be required to view 14 video clips from the perspective of the driver which run through various scenarios that involve other vehicles as well as pedestrians.
-Keep your eyes peeled for developing hazards as well as immediate ones as the test is assessing your ability to notice potential dangers and respond to them in good time.
+Keep your eyes peeled for developing hazards as the test is assessing your ability to notice potential dangers and respond to them in good time.

 The aim is to click your mouse as soon as you see the hazard developing, and you will score more points the sooner you click.
-The maximum score for each video is 5 points, going down the scale the slower you take to respond and 0 marks if you fail to see the hazard completely.
-Don’t get complacent once you have clicked through as some videos have more than one hazard to spot.
+The maximum score for each video is five points.
+This decreases the the longer you take to respond.
+You will score no marks if you miss the hazard completely.
+Make sure you stay alert after identifying one developing hazard in a video clip as one of the videos in your test will contain two hazards.
 The pass mark is 44 out of 75.